- A

 NGMI

-NGMI stands for "Not Going to Make It."
-It’s often used when one anticipates a future loss as a result of a poor decision.
+NGMI means "Not Going to Make It."
+This popular crypto slang is often used when one anticipates a future loss as a result of a poor decision.

 Nominated proof of stake (NPoS) is a type of blockchain consensus algorithm that uses stakeholder voting to determine which nodes are able to participate in the validation of new blocks.
 Only nodes that have been nominated by other voters are allowed to validate new blocks, and earn rewards for doing so.